numbers

 “Well, the salmon rolls are on offer,” the waitress began, “and today’s special is the crab bisque with watercress which I hear is good.”

-Jay stared at her.
+Jay frowned.
 “If I wanted to eat like a rabbit,” he said, “I’d go to Petco.”

 She looked at him and then at Willem awkwardly.
 Willem gave her a half-apologetic smile.